FWDekker/mommy/README.md

 * on freebsd, run `pkg add ./mommy-*.freebsd`,
 * on netbsd, run `pkg_add ./mommy-*+netbsd.tgz`,
 * on openbsd, run `pkg_add -D unsigned ./mommy-*+openbsd.tgz`,
-* on other unix systems, download and extract the source code `.zip`, and copy `./src/main/sh/mommy` into the appropriate directory
+* alternatively, on any unix system you can also download and extract the source code `.zip`, and copy `./src/main/sh/mommy` into the appropriate directory (usually `/usr/local/bin/`)
-  (usually `/usr/local/bin/`)
   (and optionally also copy `./src/main/resources/mommy.1` into `/usr/local/man/man1/`)